deejaygraham/deejaygraham.github.io/_posts/2014-04-28-names-are-hard.markdown

 layout: post
 title: Names Are Hard
 published: true
-tags: [ code, naming, open-source, codeplex, github ]
+tags: [ code, naming, open-source, codeplex, github, ndifference ]
 ---

 It's a common complaint in writing software in general and one of the difficulties